Propagation of chaos in neural fields: Neural fields equations in action

-In Fig.~\ref{fig:Delays} we display the bifurcation curve in the parameter space $(\sigma,\tau_s)$ for a specific set of parameters.
+In Figure~\ref{figDelays}, we display the bifurcation curve in the parameter space $(\sigma,\tau_s)$ for a specific set of parameters.
 This curve has a convex shape.
 Small enough delays hence correspond to stationary solutions.
 Increasing delays yields periodic activity, which disappears as noise is increased.
 This example shows the importance of delays in the qualitative dynamics of the neural field.
-The typical connectivity length also shapes the qualitative dynamics of the neural field, as shown in Fig.~\ref{fig:DelaysSpace}.
+The typical connectivity length also shapes the qualitative dynamics of the neural field, as shown in Figure~\ref{figDelaysSpace}.
 This variety of behaviors correspond to bifurcations corresponding to a wavenumber $k=0$, and correspond to spatially homogeneous solutions.
-Non-trivial spatial structures can be searched for considering non-spatially homogeneous initial conditions.
-In this case, a number of complex spatio-temporal behaviors can appear, such as the metastable polychronization shown in Fig.~\ref{fig:DelaysSpace} where the neural field splits into two clusters oscillating in antiphase during very long transient periods before a sudden synchronization of the whole neural field.
+Nontrivial spatial structures can be searched for considering nonspatially homogeneous initial conditions.
+In this case, a number of \mbox{complex} spatio-temporal behaviors can appear, such as the metastable polychronization shown in Figure~\ref{figDelaysSpace}, where the neural field splits into two clusters oscillating in antiphase during very long transient periods before a sudden synchronization of the whole neural field.